ScilifelabDataCentre/RDM-guidelines/external-contribution.md

 ## External contribution process
 The RDM-guidelines repository has an editorial group consisting of members of SciLifeLab's Data Centre and NBIS data management teams.
-We welcome suggestions and contributions to the content of this site from life science researchers in Sweden and RDM support providers at Swedish academic institutions operating in the life sciences.
-Suggestions and contributions, could include, for example, a suggestion for a topic that is not currently covered.
-Alternatively, you can request an update or correction to particular pages.
-Email your feedback to [data-management@scilifelab.se](mailto:data-management@scilifelab.se).
+We welcome feedback to the content of this site from Swedish life science researchers and RDM support providers.
+Suggest a new topic that is not currently covered, or request an update or correction to particular pages, by emailing your feedback to [data-management@scilifelab.se](mailto:data-management@scilifelab.se).

 ### How to work in GitHub